 All impairments negatively impact model performance.
 Among them, missing visuals have the most severe effect, while the other two types of impairments exhibit similar levels of degradation.
 However, the system with the contextual bank (System 4) maintains similar performance across different impairments and shows minimal degradation, indicating that contextual information can effectively compensate for degraded visuals.

-In contrast, systems with speaker banks suffer significant degradation, especially when visuals are completely missing.
-However, they still outperform System 1.
-This suggests that these systems remain heavily reliant on visual cues, and adding additional speaker information is insufficient to maintain performance.
+In contrast, systems with speaker bank suffer significant degradation, especially when visuals are completely missing, although they still outperform System 1.
+This indicates that these systems remain heavily dependent on visual information, and the inclusion of additional speaker cues alone is insufficient to sustain performance.